 You’ve arrived at the end of your first month in Germany.
-You are extremely happy that you have finally been paid after a stressful relocation, a busy first month frantically figuring out how to set up health insurance, get a bank account, an internet connection and all of those other wonderful things you have to arrange when moving to another country.
+You are extremely happy that you have finally been paid after a stressful relocation and a busy first month frantically figuring out how to set up health insurance and get a bank account.

-By the way, if you’re still struggling with any of these, we can help you!
+If you’re still struggling with any of these, we can help you on a 1:1 session!

 Anyway, all of this has suddenly hit the ground with a bump because you’ve received your first German payslip and you don’t have a clue what any of it means.
 What are all of these deductions?
 And abbreviations?
 How do you know if they have paid you correctly if you don’t even know what all of the items on your payslip mean, or what they stand for?